Summary

 The best visual organizational charts show two things.
 First, they show your current team.
 Second, they show your growth plans for 2-3 years.

 This dual way helps backers see your hiring plan.
-They can check if your growth plans make sense.
-It also shows you know what talent you need to grow.
+They can verify if your growth plans make sense.
+It also shows you know what talent you need to scale.

-Use different colors or dotted lines to show planned jobs.
+How do you make the distinction clear?
+Use different colors or dotted lines to show planned positions.
 This creates a clear visual difference between today and tomorrow.
-This is a key part of any visual organizational charts process.
+This is a key part of any visual organizational charts plan.

 How to Create Visual Organizational Charts for Business Plans

-Building backer-ready visual organizational charts doesn't need expensive software.
+Building backer-ready visual organizational charts doesn't require expensive software.
 You can create expert charts with tools you already have.

 Microsoft Office SmartArt Method